ballerina-attic/ballerina-bridge/samples/getting-started/springboot-helloworld/README.md

          ...
 ```
 - Now you can deploy the Kubernetes artifacts with `` kubectl create -f ./samples/getting-started/kubernetes``.
-With successful execution, you should see:
+If the deployment is successful, you should see:

 ```
     $ kubectl create -f target/sbhelloworld/kubernetes